actions/actions-runner-controller/README.md

 This feature is configured via the controller `--watch-namespace` flag.
 When a namespace is provided via this flag the controller will only monitor runners in that namespace.

 If you plan on installing all instances of the controller stack into a single namespace you will need to make the names of the resources are unique for each stack.
-In the case of Helm this can be done via the `fullnameOverride` properties.
+In the case of Helm this can be done by giving each a unique release name, or via the `fullnameOverride` properties.

 Alternatively, you can install each controller stack into its own unique namespace (relative to other controller stacks in the cluster), avoiding the need to uniquely prefix resources.

+When you go to the route of sharing the namespace while giving each a unique Helm release name, you must also ensure the following values are configured correctly:

+- `authSecret.name` needs be unique per stack when each stack is tied to runners in different GitHub organizations and repositories AND you want your GitHub credentials to narrowly scoped.
+- `leaderElectionId` needs to be unique per stack.
+Otherwise, all the stack tries to race onto the leader election lock and results in only one stack can work concurrently.

 ## Usage